-Bishop Burton College has two sites, one near Beverley in the East Riding of Yorkshire and one at Riseholme Agricultural showground and Riseholme Park in Lincolnshire.
-As a specialist land-based provider, Bishop Burton College recruits nationally, serving the agricultural, equine and animal management industries with training utilising high quality resources and specialist expertise.
+Bishop Burton College has two bases, one near Beverley in the East Riding of Yorkshire and a split-site in Lincoln, based across the Showground Campus and Riseholme Park.
+As a specialist land-based provider, the college recruits nationally, serving the agricultural, equine and animal management industries with training, utilising high quality resources and specialist expertise.
 The College also serves its local community across land-based and general further education provisions; 82% of our recruitment to the Bishop Burton Campus is derived from the following local authorities: